weeco/documentation/docs/deploy-self-hosted/production-deployment-automation.md

 ---
 title: Using Terraform and Ansible to deploy Redpanda
 order: 0
+sidebar_position: 6
 ---

 # Using Terraform and Ansible to deploy Redpanda

-You can easily deploy Redpanda for production on [bare-metal with the Redpanda installation binary](/docs/production-deployment).
+You can easily deploy Redpanda for production on [bare-metal with the Redpanda installation binary](/docs/deploy-self-hosted/production-deployment).

 If you use automation tools in your environment, like Terraform and Ansible, you can use those tools for your Redpanda production deployment.